marttp/daily-questions-mentoring-cohort-9/README.md

-# daily-questions-mentoring-cohort-9
+# Daily question for cohort 9
-Algorithmic questions for beginner to get familiar with this type of questions
+Algorithmic questions for beginners to get familiar with this type of questions